numba/numba/docs/source/developer/extend_frontend.rst

 Numba Types
 -----------

-A Numba type is really a category label for a value that is used by the back- end to match appropriate code generators with the values they operate on.
+A Numba type is really a category label for a value that is used by the back-end to match appropriate code generators with the values they operate on.
 All Numba types are instances of classes that inherit from ``numba.types.Type``.
 Numba types can be parameterized (for example, arrays and records), in which case their Type classes will take constructor arguments defining the